 The first thing to do is check and make sure the date & time on your mobile device is correct.
-If you have recently installed any new security software, I would recommend to disable them.
+If you have recently installed any new security software, I would recommend disabling them.

 If you can visit the same HTTPS website with other browsers on your mobile devices, such as Firefox or Opera – then something just happened to your Google Chrome browser.
-You should try to remove all cookies, history and cached files on your browser.
+You should try to remove all cookies, history, and cached files from your browser.

 These are some most applicable solutions to fix your connection is not private net::err_cert_common_name_invalid on Google Chrome browser.
 Have any query, suggestion feel free to discuss in comments below also Read Windows 10 Running slow?
 Here how to make windows 10 run faster